 Best Sign-Up Bonus Chase Sapphire Preferred or Barclaycard Arrival Plus?

 The Chase Sapphire Preferred® Card comes with a sign-up bonus of 50,000 bonus points when you spend $4,000 on purchases in the first 3 months.
 The $95 annual fee is waived for the first year.

 50,000 Ultimate Rewards points are worth $500 in cash or credit card statement credits (not my preferred redemption method), $625 in travel through the Ultimate Rewards travel portal, or you can stretch out the value of your points by transferring them out to one of the many Ultimate Reward travel partners.

-Barclaycard Arrival® Plus World Elite Mastercard® comes with the ability to enjoy 60,000 bonus miles after spending $5,000 on purchases in the first 90 days.
+Barclaycard Arrival Plus® World Elite Mastercard® comes with the ability to enjoy 70,000 bonus miles after spending $5,000 on purchases in the first 90 days.
 You also get 5% miles back to use toward your next redemption, every time you redeem.
 The annual fee is $89 (waived the first year).

 Winner: Chase Sapphire Preferred® Card

 Best Spending Benefits

 The Barclaycard Arrival Plus card earns 2x miles on ALL purchases.
 That’s easy and pretty dang convenient.